Scots' Dike: Construction

+Regent Arran gave John Maxwell of Terregles £200 Scots in 1553 towards the building of "a dyke upun the Marches of this realm of the ground once called Debatable".
 The method adopted to dig the Scots' Dike was to dig two parallel ditches, and throw the material excavated therefrom into the intervening space, thus forming an earthen mound of varying height.
 There is no evidence of stone having been used.
 East of Crawsknow Farm, the Dike appears originally to have been about 12 feet broad and 3 or 4 feet high; however, it is variable e.g. at one point the Dike takes the form of a narrow strip and then becomes a double ditch with a space of about 30 ft separating them.
 There is little evidence that the dike has ever been used as a footpath.
 It may be that two teams built the dike, possibly one from each kingdom, with one starting from the west and another from the east.
 When the teams came close enough to each other they seem to have been about 21 feet out of their bearings and a correction in the line of the Dike became necessary.
 However, the more prosaic version is that marshy land was avoided, necessitating a curved approach.

 Although not a fortification the fields nearby had double hedges planted with thorns and the ditches were wide enough to discourage crossings.
 The tracks between fields were designed to be "narrow and somewhat crooked so that the enemy or thief might be met at corners and annoyed by crossbow or other means."